stevedonovan/gentle-intro/src/pain-points.md

 Closures are very convenient and a powerful feature - a lot of the power of Rust iterators comes from them.
 But if you store them, you have to specify a lifetime.
-This is because basically a closure is a generated struct that can called, that by default borrows its environment.
+This is because basically a closure is a generated struct that can be called, and that by default borrows its environment.
 Here the `linear` closure has immutable references to `m` and `c`.

 ```rust